-The events surrounding the Crucificion and Ressurection have a most significant place in the life of Christians.

-Though there is no way to scientifically prove the Ressurection, there is likewise no way to prove the stories of evolutionary history.
-These are matters of faith founded in the truth of God's Word and His character.
-The eyewitness testimony of over 500 people and the written Word of God provide the basis for our belief.
+The events surrounding the crucifixion and resurrection have a most significant place in the life of Christians.
+Though there is no way to scientifically prove the resurrection, there is likewise no way to prove the stories of evolutionary history.
+These are matters of faith founded in the

-Biology-the biological details of the Crucificion can be studied alongside the anatomy of the human body.
+Biology-the biological details of the crucifixion can be studied alongside the anatomy of the human body.

-History-the use of Crucificion as a method of punishment was short-lived in historical terms and not known at the time it was prophesied.
+History-the use of crucifixion as a method of punishment was short-lived in historical terms and not known at the time it was prophesied.

-Art-the Crucifixion and Resurrection have inspired many wonderful works of art.
+Art-the crucifixion and resurrection have inspired many wonderful works of art.